spike-project/spike/README.md

 # README #

-This is the beta version of the NPV2 program.
+This is the beta version of the SPIKE program.
 A joined development by NMRTEC and CNRS.

-### What is NPK-V2 ? ###
+### What is SPIKE ? ###

 * NPK-V2 is a program that allows the processing, the display and the analysis of data-sets obtained from various Fourier-Transform spectroscopies.